JamesPImes/pyTRS/documentation/plssdesc.md

 You will notice that the above `layout` table does *__not__* account for descriptions where the Section is couched *__within__* the description block itself, like so:
 ```
 T154N-R97W
-That part of the NE/4 of Section 14 lying north of the River
+That part of the NE/4 of Section 14 lying north of the river
 ```
 ...or...
 ```
-That part of the NE/4 of Section 14 lying north of the River, in T154N-R97W
+That part of the NE/4 of Section 14 lying north of the river, in T154N-R97W
 ```

 That's a target area for improvement in future versions.